ewebtechsuk/savirix/README.md

 A GitHub Actions workflow runs the PHPUnit suite on every push and pull request.
 The workflow is defined in `.github/workflows/ci.yml`.

+## GitHub Pages preview

+The static frontend located in `frontend/` is automatically published to GitHub Pages using the workflow in `.github/workflows/pages.yml`.
+Push changes to `main` and visit the repository's Pages environment to view the site.

 ## Deploying to Hostinger

 1. Push your local code to a remote Git provider such as GitHub.